Doorlabs-dev/starkstake_/readme.md

 ## Security Audit 🔒

-The StarkStake protocol has undergone a thorough security audit by **Nethermind Security** to ensure the reliability and robustness of its smart contracts.
+The starkstake_ protocol has undergone a thorough security audit by **Nethermind Security** to ensure the reliability and robustness of its smart contracts.
 The audit validates compliance with industry standards and highlights our commitment to providing a secure staking solution.
 The full audit report is available upon request.

 ---